nerif-tafu/rustplusplus/README.md

 Navigate to the IP address of the machine you are hosting in a web browser.

 ### Raspberry Pi Guide
 This installation guide will be taking the assumption that you are using a Raspberry Pi as the host.
+I used a version 1 model b for my tests.

 #### Step 1:
 Install NOOBS onto your raspberry Pi from the [Raspberry Pi website](https://www.raspberrypi.org/downloads/).
 You will need to have your RPI's networking configured before you continue.